Julius Kaupas: Studies in Germany

 At first, Kaupas reached Vienna by train, later working as an ambulance doctor in Zistersdorf.
 As evident by letters sent to Nyka-Niliūnas, Kaupas experienced an existential crisis at this time.
 According to Kaupas's primary biographer, surviving an absurd world required a sense of humor, which was translated into a literary element.
 On 13 January 1945, Kaupas married Dalia nee Galaunytė.
 He was also visiting Bartenstein, but had to flee to Denmark after almost being captured by Soviet troops.
 He settled in Tübingen in March 1945.
 Beginning in 1946, there he studied medicine at the University of Tübingen, defending his thesis on pharmacology in the same year.
 Kaupas and his wife were one of the founders of the liberal, humanist Šviesa organization, established as a counter to the ateitininkai movement.
 He edited the organization's magazine of the same name, and co-edited the Aidai, Literatūros lankai, and Matmenys magazines.

 In 1947 Kaupas moved to Freiburg, where he began attending Vytautas Kazimieras Jonynas's art school.
 Kaupas especially enjoyed local impressionist art exhibits and Lithuanian artists such as Kajetonas Sklėrius, Vytautas Kariukštis, Alfonsas Krivickas, and Vytautas Kasiulis.
 Kaupas also studied philosophy and literature at the University of Freiburg.
 In 1948, Kaupas released his first novel entitled Daktaras Kripštukas pragare (lit.
 'Doctor Kripštukas in Hell').
 For this collection of stories, Kaupas was awarded the literature prize by the Lithuanian Red Cross.
 The story was well received in the press.

 Emigration to the United States

 Kaupas and his wife emigrated to the United States, reaching New York on 18 February 1950.
 After a few days, they traveled to Chicago.
 Kaupas was employed as an intern doctor in Loretto Hospital.
 He then got a job as a psychiatrist in Alton, Illinois, where he lectured on neurology.
 Kaupas continued to be a psychiatrist at the Eloise Psychiatric Hospital in 1953.
 Despite being sick with diabetes, in 1955 Kaupas was mobilized to the United States Army's medic corps in Valley Forge, Pennsylvania.
 After completing mandatory service, Kaupas first received the rank of major, and returned to psychiatrist work.
-Kaupas suddenly died of Diabates on 1 March 1964.
+Kaupas suddenly died of diabetes on 1 March 1964.
 He was buried in Detroit on 4 March.